 To place your request, log in to ILLiad.

 Health Sciences Library - 631.444.6903

 Stony Brook, NY 11794-8034

-The mission of the Interlibrary Loan/Document Delivery Department is to support the research and teaching needs of the Stony Brook University academic community by expanding the range of materials available for scholarship beyond the physical and electronic collections of the Stony Brook University Libraries.
+The mission of the Interlibrary Loan/Document Delivery department is to support the research and teaching needs of the Stony Brook University academic community by expanding the range of material available for scholarship beyond the physical and electronic collections of the Stony Brook University Libraries.